 Removing parking minimums doesn’t necessarily mean that no parking will be provided.
 Businesses and homeowners know their parking needs best and have an interest in ensuring they are met, making this approach more likely to result in the “right amount” of parking.

 Under the new rules, barrier-free (accessible) parking will continue to be provided at comparable rates to before and bicycle parking requirements have increased.
-Maximum parking requirements have been retained downtown, and expanded in Transit Oriented Development (TOD) and main street areas.
+Maximum parking requirements have been retained downtown, and expanded in Transit Oriented Development and main street areas.

 Design requirements for both surface and underground parking facilities have also been enhanced, and opportunities created for businesses and homeowners to share parking or lease out parking spaces to nearby properties.
 The City will monitor the impacts of shared parking and report back to City Council in early 2021.